Reapor-Yurnero/FlightBooking/README.md

 To solve the problem of infinitely growing history list size, we ask the client to send an acknowledgement on receiving the result from server.
 The server will delete the corresponding request in request history consequently.
 However, this is an optional requirement.
 Even if the acknowledgement is missing or the client does not send a ack, everything still works fine.
 This is designed in terms of flexibility and efficiency.
 As a result, we don't need any fault tolerence measure to ensure the reliability of acknowledgement transimission.

-## Experiment on At-least-one and At-most-one Semantics
+## Experiment on At-least-once and At-most-once Semantics

-We test the difference behavior of at-least-one semantic and at-most-once semantic on same scripts for non-idempotent and idempotent case respectively.
+We test the difference behavior of at-least-once semantic and at-most-once semantic on same scripts for non-idempotent and idempotent case respectively.
 We simulate the case that a transmit omission happens such that the request is resent by the client.

 Non-idempotent:
 ```python